rjbultitude/freqi/README.md

 If you are using *Freqi* to generate multiple sequences of notes you can offset the root note using the `rootNote` property.
 A value of `2` for example will pitch the provided intervals up by two semitones.

-Also, you can offset the intervals themselves to produce inversions e.g. `{intervals: [0, 3, 5, 7, 10], inversionStartNote: 2}` is the equivalent of `{intervals: [5, 7, 10, 12, 15], inversionStartNote: 2}`.
-Note that the intervals array is automatically extended to the next octave to ensure the same number of notes are created.
+Also, you can offset the intervals themselves to produce inversions or rootless voicings e.g. `{intervals: [0, 3, 5, 7, 10], intervalStartIndex: 2}` is the equivalent of `{intervals: [5, 7, 10, 12, 15], intervalStartIndex: 2}`.
+Note that the intervals array is automatically extended to the next octave to ensure the correct number of notes are created.

-Following on from the above, a larger number of notes can be set than is provided by the `intervals` property e.g. `{intervals : [0, 3, 5], numNotes: 5}`.
-In this case Freqi will add the missing array items and extend them to the next octave.
-You can have Freqi add any value to these missing items - setting `amountToAdd` to `0` will effectively add the same numbers again.
+Following on from the above, by using `numNotes`, a larger or smaller number of notes can be set than is provided by the `intervals` property e.g. `{intervals : [0, 3, 5], numNotes: 5}`.
+In this case *Freqi* will add the missing array items and extend them to the next octave.
+You can have *Freqi* add any value to these missing items - setting `amountToAdd` to `0` will effectively add the same numbers again.

-If, for any reason, you want an even longer set of frequencies back simply use the `repeatMultiple` property, which will repeat the duplication process x number of times.

 ### Mandatory properties: